meaningfy-ws/shacl-driven-consistency-validation/README.md

 - **OWL Ontologies**:
   ➔ Extracted using [Astrea](https://github.com/oeg-upm/astrea).
-  One option is use the [SCOOP-UI platform](https://demos.citius.usc.es/scoop/) which integrates Astrea for a more user-friendly SHACL generation experience from OWL ontologies.
+  Another option is use the [SCOOP-UI platform](https://demos.citius.usc.es/scoop/) which integrates Astrea for a more user-friendly SHACL generation experience from OWL ontologies.

 Each artefact type has its corresponding SHACL extraction module, enabling automated consistency checking across multiple layers and sources.